KeltonMVP/rules/docs/factions/departments/ng.en.md

 <span style="color:var(--pink);">4.1.19</span> If the player or players manage to escape from Jail, they will receive a temporary Wanted level 6, during which National Guard members (Rank 2+) or any other member of the Police Departments can go after them and kill them.

-<span style="color:var(--pink);">4.1.20</span> There is a one-minute limit until the Departments are alerted that someone has escaped, during which the suspects remain with the Jail skin and do not receive a wanted level.
-You are not allowed to kill them before receiving the wanted level for escape.
-If the suspects are killed, they enter Jail with the maximum sentence.
+<span style="color:var(--pink);">4.1.20</span> There is a one-minute delay before the Departments are alerted that someone has escaped, during which time the suspects remain with the Jail skin and do not receive a wanted level.
+You are not allowed to kill them before they receive the wanted level for escaping.
+If the suspects are killed by other players or die on their own before receiving the wanted level for escaping, they automatically go back to Jail with the maximum sentence.

 <span style="color:var(--pink);">4.1.21</span> Giving [<span style="color:var(--pink);">/punish</span>] without reason is not allowed.
 Any [<span style="color:var(--pink);">/punish</span>] must have a well-founded reason and should only be given after pictures/videos have been taken showing a rule violation (<span style="color:red;">sanction: Faction Warn</span>).